-The lower speed Smart-binder model SB-1 is available for use in-line with cut-sheet printers or for lower production volume requirements.
-Smart-binder models SB-4 and SB-5 include also in-line perfect binding with the option of a single clamp or 5-clamp binder.
+The lower speed Smart-binder model SB-1 is available for use in-line with cut-sheet printers.
+Smart-binder models SB-4 and SB-5 also include in-line perfect binding with the option of a single clamp or 5-clamp binder.